Fairness Without Harm: An Influence-Guided Active Sampling Approach: Conclusions and limitations

+In this work, we are interested in facilitating ML models that mitigate group fairness disparity without harming model accuracy.
+To achieve this, different from current active sampling methods, we propose a tractable fair influential sampling method FIS, which avoids the need for training group annotations during the sampling or training phase, thereby preventing the potential exposure of sensitive information.
+In particular, this algorithm acquires data samples from a large dataset for training based on the influence of fairness and accuracy evaluated on the auxiliary validation dataset.
+Empirical experiments on real-world data validate the efficacy of our proposed method.

 Nonetheless, we recognize that our method has limitations.
-Although the proposed sampling algorithm does not require the sensitive attribute information from the massive unlabeled data, it relies on a clean and informative validation set which contains the sensitive attributes of data examples.
+Although the proposed sampling algorithm does not require sensitive attribute information from the massive data, it relies on a clean and informative validation set that contains the sensitive attributes of data examples.
 We consider this as a reasonable requirement in practice, given the relatively modest size of the validation set.
+Besides, one potential concern is that the sampling strategy may become inefficient when the collected validation set is noisy.
+However, this practical issue can be heavily alleviated by using loss correction methods \citep{patrini2017making, zhu2023weak} or noise-tolerant fairness loss functions to rectify the error terms \citep{natarajan2013learning, wei2020combating, feng2021can}.
+In future work, we aim to address this limitation by developing more robust sampling strategies that can perform effectively even with noisy validation sets.

+\paragraph{Acknowledgment} This work is partially supported by the National Science Foundation (NSF) under grants IIS-2143895, IIS-2040800, IIS-2416896, and CCF-2023495.
+Additionally, Pang and Qian were partially supported by NSF Grants 2322919, 2420632, 2426031, and 2114113.